batuhanysengul/Gsap---ScrollTrigger/README.md

 # Gsap

-I was experimenting with Gsap ScrollTrigger plugin and came out with this after few hours.
+I was experimenting with Gsap ScrollTrigger plugin and came up with this after few hours.

 Probably not optimal and site isnt even responsive yet, i made this just to learn more about scrolling animations.